 When I was a child, I never ate an ice cream cone without giving the final bite to my dog.
-He loved sharing my cold treats, but I didn’t realize it wasn’t the best choice for his health.
+He loved sharing my cold treats, but at the time, I didn’t realize it wasn’t the best choice for his health.
 Ice cream can be hard for dogs to digest because milk and cream are the base of most ice cream recipes.
 And for some dogs, the lactose in dairy can cause stomach upset and other digestive issues like gas or diarrhea.
 Not to mention that too many sweet treats can lead to weight gain.

-Hide and Seek Ice Cubes
+Hide-and-Seek Ice Cubes

-For an extra-special indulgence, create hide and seek treats.
+For an extra-special indulgence, create hide-and-seek treats.
 First, only fill the trays halfway before freezing the liquid.
-Once frozen, place a small treat like a blueberry or piece of freeze-dried liver in the middle of the cube then fill the rest of the tray with the remaining liquid.
+Once frozen, place a small treat like a blueberry or piece of freeze-dried liver in the middle of the cube, then fill the rest of the tray with the remaining liquid.
 Once the entire cube is frozen, there will be a tasty surprise waiting inside when your dog licks or chomps the ice.

 For an ice cream alternative with the same texture and consistency as the real thing, try blending frozen fruit with plain, unsweetened yogurt.
-Watermelon is safe for dogs and most love it, so it makes a perfect choice for this recipe.
+Watermelon is safe for dogs and most pets love it, so it makes a perfect choice for this recipe.
 Cantaloupe chunks are another excellent option.
 Be sure to remove the rind from either melon, and always feed sweet fruit treats in moderation, taking the calories they provide into account with your dog’s regular diet.

 First, cut the fruit into bite-size chunks, removing any seeds as you go.
 Then place the fruit in the freezer for at least four hours until frozen.
-If you spread out the chunks on a cookie sheet or in a freezer bag it will prevent them from freezing into a single clump.
+If you spread out the chunks on a cookie sheet or in a freezer bag, it will prevent them from freezing into a single clump.
 Once the fruit is frozen, place it in a food processor or blender with about ¼ cup of plain, unsweetened yogurt for every 2 cups of fruit.
 Blend until smooth, tweaking the amount of fruit and yogurt until you have the thickness you would like.
-Place in a bowl, on top of your dog’s dinner, or stuff in a hollow rubber toy and serve right away.
+Place in a separate dog bowl, or on top of your dog’s dinner, or stuff in a hollow rubber toy and serve right away.
 (For more of a challenge, stuff this mixture inside a hollow rubber toy, then pop it back in the freezer to solidify.)

 Feeding frozen yogurt may seem no different than feeding your dog ice cream.
 However, unless they suffer from lactose intolerance, plain yogurt is safe to eat for most dogs.
-It’s usually better tolerated than ice cream, plus the bacterial cultures in yogurt are great for intestinal health.
-Just be sure to choose plain yogurt without any added flavors, fruit, sugars, natural sweeteners, or artificial sweeteners.
+It’s usually better tolerated than ice cream, and the bacterial cultures in yogurt are great for intestinal health.
+Just be sure to choose plain yogurt without any added flavors, fruit, added sugars, natural sweeteners, or artificial sweeteners.
 Read the label carefully to be sure the product does not contain toxic xylitol.

 For a frozen fruit smoothie on a stick, make bananas the foundation of your dog’s treat.
-Slice a few bananas then freeze the pieces for several hours.
+Slice a few bananas, then freeze the pieces for several hours.
 Next, mix the fruit with a few spoonfuls of plain yogurt in a food processor until you have a smooth base with the thickness of a milkshake.

 Cold and Sticky

-Peanut butter is safe for dogs and unsalted, no-sugar-added varieties are a great addition to frozen dog treats, so long as you read the label to confirm there’s no Xylitol listed.
+Peanut butter is safe for dogs and unsalted, no-sugar-added varieties are a great addition to frozen dog treats, so long as you read the label to confirm there’s no xylitol listed.
 The stickiness of the peanut butter gives recipes a thick, ice-cream-like texture.
 Mix a small amount with plain yogurt and fruit, or blend it with mashed bananas to add extra flavor and density to the final treat.
 If the peanut butter is too thick for the blender, warm it first or add some liquid such as meat broth to the mix.